KaramGhanem/Uncanny-Valley/README.md

 We have created seperate script files for Ho et al.'s DDPM for different datasets.
 We have also created seperate script files for Misguided diffusion and Guided Diffusion.

-Most of the scripts have been created previously and are inspirewd by various studies.
+Most of the scripts have been created previously and are inspired by various studies.
 Our main contribution code-wise, happens to be Misguided Diffusion where classifier guidance is conducted with an untrained classifier.